-As market researchers, we analyse data from their research projects, identify salient findings, draw appropriate conclusions, and report those to their clients.
+As market researchers, we analyse data from our clients’ research projects, identify salient findings, draw appropriate conclusions, and report those to our clients.
 But as curious market researchers, we also review what we have done in each research project to see what could have been even more efficiently undertaken.

 This analysis then lead to a review of the length of time a survey is open for completion on satisfaction rates.
 The initial analyses suggest that surveys that are open longer achieve higher satisfaction measures of the client’s business than do surveys that close quickly (summarised in “Does being patient pay off?”
 Research News, July 2016).

 Another technique recently reviewed is of the impact of matrix question order on survey answers.
 It is anticipated that those findings will be published later in 2018.